vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Mon Jul  4 03:23:31 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Tue Jul  5 03:19:51 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER